 The late 2000s up to the early 2010s is probably the best era for flash games.
 Different flash game portals started to emerge, giving us easy access to various flash games created by Indie developers.
 Portals like ArmorGames, Miniclip, Y8Games, Kongregate, Friv, Kizi, and Agame have become go-to sites for flash game lovers.
 These portals have become a platform for developers to share their creations in a very inexpensive yet very effective way.

 Unlike hardcore video games and MMORPGs, these flash games do not require long-term engagement.
 Most of which can be completed in one sitting while others are merely created as effective time killers.
 Despite the apparent simplicity, these games managed to shape the video game industry.
 They have become a gateway for many developers and served as inspiration for their games.
 In fact, most of the mobile games today were inspired by these classic flash games.

 I was also lucky enough to be part of the industry at some point.
 I have worked with various Flash game portals and was hired to provide in-depth reviews for these flash games.
-It gave me the opportunity to explore many games and see their huge potential in the market.
+It gave me the opportunity to explore many games and see their huge potential in the market and Get the super saver bundle codes from MTGA Codes to acquire your favorite MTG Arena items cheaper.
 Also, most of these games are surprisingly amazing.
 I would be happy to share with you some of my personal favorite online flash games.